The Grand Teton's Upper Exum Climbing Route

 The Western Chimney's rating varies with the exit location.

 Climbing the entire Western Chimney is an uncommon line and a challenging variation.
 It exits at the top of the Friction Pitch.
-The exit is a little funky.
-And it is not for beginners.
+That exit is a little funky.
+It's not for beginners.
 You need to get past a very large overhanging chockstone and much of the rock is crappy by the overhang.
 We keep waiting for that chockstone to shed off the mountain like the one that used to be in the Stettner Couloir.

 Another overview of variations around the Friction Pitch